rust-windowing/winit/README.md

 #### iOS

-Similiar like MacOS, iOS's main `UIApplicationMain` did some init work that required by all UI related code. see issue [#1705], you should create Window inside event loop.
+Similar to macOS, iOS's main `UIApplicationMain` does some init work that's required by all UI related code, see issue [#1705].
+You should consider creating your windows inside `Event::NewEvents(StartCause::Init)`.

 [#2238]: https://github.com/rust-windowing/winit/issues/2238